terrytaylorbonn/terrytaylorbonn.github.io/5-about.markdown

 <br>

 #### **Recent articles of interest**
 - [Palantir CEO警告：AI公司最危险的故事，已经开始反噬](https://www.youtube.com/watch?v=gJHDeVwlFW4).
 "Karp considers that really has use: But companies need models, then add company workflows, then add data access rights, the safe deployment, then decision capability."
 Karp explains that someone has to understand the business processes that need to be enhanced by AI (not replaced).
 This is the key section on this site [3.3 Agentic AI projects](https://ziptieai.com/3.3-ai-projects/) where the focus will be on solving read world problems using real world AI capabilities.
 Karp says **you dont want your data in the cloud** (this is why my renewed interest in [models](https://ziptieai.com/2_models/) ...
 LLMs, custom made and/or run locally).
+He talks a lot about **making workers more upscale, more valuable, NOT FIRING THEM**.

 <br>